Prophetic Rhema – BT10: Prophesying is the greatest grace-gift to zealously pursue to build the Church

 Please follow the BLOG Etiquette to stay on topic and pass the moderator’s check.
 Bold, underlined text below = future links to the BLOG pages.

-Paul taught that Christ gave the grace-gifts of prophets to the Church to equip/coach/facilitate the saints for the work of the ministry (a), and in fact are the foundation of the Church along with the apostles (b), as the gospel is primarily made know by the “sent-out missionaries” and prophets (c).
+Paul taught that Christ gave the grace-gift of prophets to the Church to equip/coach/facilitate the saints for the work of the ministry (a), and in fact the prophets the foundation of the Church along with the apostles (b), as the gospel is primarily made know by the “sent-out missionaries” (apostles) and prophets (c).
 Paul and Barnabas were among many prophets (d).
 Cessationists who deny the grace-gifts for today have to twist the NT writings and ignore Church history!
-Clearly prophesy was the dominant way God intended to make His will be known to individuals and to the Church, especially to equip them for ministry of the gospel.
-When we ignore or contradict God, we end up using our own “might and power” instead of the “by My Spirit” tools God has given us to get the job done!
+Clearly prophesy was the dominant way God intended to make His will be known to individual Christians and to the Church in their assemblies, especially to equip the saints for ministry of the gospel.
+When we ignore or contradict God, we end up using our own “might and power” instead of the “by My Spirit” tools and people God has given us to get the job done!
 The modern Church has really handicapped themselves. <Notes> a) Ephesians 4:7-12; 1 Corinthians 12:28, b) Ephesians 2:20, c) Ephesians 3:5, d) Acts 13:1, 15:32.

-As Christian musicians, if the NT and early Church history make it crystal clear that prophecy was the most important gift of the Spirit for the Church, then why are we trying to minister with less than this?
-Why are we treating it as an oddity or only for a “special” few or for those “crazy Pentecostals or Charismatics” when it is supposed to be the norm?
-How it less important than “Shepherds who teach” when I counted 8 verses where it’s listed next to the grace-gift of apostle that is a church-planting gift?
+As Christian musicians, if the NT and early Church history make it crystal clear that prophecy was the most important gift of the Spirit for the Church individually and in assembly, then why are we trying to minister with less than this?
+Why are we treating it as an oddity or only for a “special” few or for those “crazy Pentecostals or Charismatics” when it is supposed to be normal Christianity?
+How is prophecy less important than “shepherds/pastors who teach” when I counted 8 verses where prophecy is listed next to the grace-gift of apostle, which is a church-planting gift?
 Apostles and prophets are the foundation of the the Church per Ephesians 2:19-20.